 Immediate Dentures and Overdentures

-If standard dentures are too unpleasant to wear or if you still have a few natural teeth, overdentures are an option.
-If there are no natural teeth to fit over, overdentures are fitted over the roots of those teeth and either rest on them or on dental implants.
+If standard dentures are too unpleasant to wear or you still have a few natural teeth, overdentures are an option.
+If there are no natural teeth to fit over, overdentures are fitted over the roots of those teeth and either rest on them or dental implants.
 This kind of denture is more pleasant for some people and is also simple to remove.

 Dentures – How to clean them

-Be sure to brush your gums and any natural teeth with a very soft, wet toothbrush and fluoridated toothpaste, if necessary, while your dentures are out of your mouth.
+Be sure to brush your gums and natural teeth with a very soft, wet toothbrush and fluoridated toothpaste, if necessary, while your dentures are out of your mouth.
 If your toothbrush is too abrasive, gently massage your gums by wrapping your finger in a wet, soft washcloth and rubbing all areas.

 How to preserve your dentures

-Need more clarifications?
+Need more clarification?

 Additionally, keep in mind that anyone could require dentures.
-The idea that mouth prosthetics are only for senior persons is no longer true; they may be needed by hockey players, accident victims, or those with genetic problems.
+The idea that mouth prosthetics are only for seniors is no longer true; they may be needed by hockey players, accident victims, or those with genetic problems.
 No matter how old you are, don’t be afraid to ask if you or someone you know could need them.